Navigation

 Monica Perales

-Monica Perales received her Ph.D. in history from Stanford University in 2004.
-She has been the recipient of various fellowships including the 2009 Women's Studies Faculty Summer Fellowship, and was the 2006-2007 Summerlee Fellow in Texas History at the William P. Clements Center for Southwest Studies at Southern Methodist University.
-Professor Perales is a member of the Board of Directors of Humanities Texas, the state affiliate of the National Endowment for the Humanities.
-She holds a B.A. in Journalism (1994) and M.A. in History (1996) from the University of Texas at El Paso.
+Dr. Monica Perales is an Associate Professor of History and Director of the Center for Public History at UH.
+She received her Ph.D. in history from Stanford University in 2004.
+She has been the recipient of numerous fellowships and awards including the Ruth A. Allen Pioneer in Working Class Studies Award, and was a Summerlee Fellow in Texas History at the William P. Clements Center for Southwest Studies at Southern Methodist University (2006-2007).
+Professor Perales has served on the boards of Humanities Texas (the state affiliate of the National Endowment for the Humanities), the Urban History Association, the Labor and Working Class History Association, and the Texas State Historical Association.
+She presently serves as the Vice President of the advisory board of Foodways Texas, a statewide organization that preserves, promotes, and celebrates the diverse food cultures of the state.
+She also holds a B.A. in Journalism (1994) and M.A. in History (1996) from the University of Texas at El Paso.

 Teaching